menu

 Methodology of the hyperventilation test

 Most investigators simply ask patients to breath deeply and rapidly for 30 breaths, or for a given duration (i.e. 30 seconds to 3 minutes).
 This method clearly is somewhat difficult to quantify as some patients will avoid deeply breathing (perhaps out of anxiety), while others are "good" hyperventilators, and one may have to remind them to stop.
-There is a tiny risk of triggering a seizure, as for example, in persons with "petit mal" epilepsy.
+There is a tiny risk of triggering a seizure, as for example, in persons with "petit mal" epilepsy, or passing out.
 For this reason, we suggest that the examiner stand close to the subject and be ready to assist.

 There have been few attempts to do this in a more rigorous way.
 Wilson and Kim (1981) studied ventilation testing with electronystagmography, and compared hyperventilation (which lowers PCO2), as well as oxygen (which increases PCO2).
 In a study of two groups totaling over 700 patients, they found that oxygen testing is only occasionally positive (2.5%) and is of little practical value.
 Hyperventilation testing was positive 8% of the time but rarely alone, and had no localizing value.
 When hyperventilation and oxygen tests are both positive, the nystagmus may be in opposite directions.
-In 6 of 18 patients with acoustic neurinomas, hyperventilation produced transitory direction-changing nystagmus.

 Eye movements (nystagmus) may be recorded with many devices ranging from direct observation, Frenzel goggles, video systems, EOG, and scleral eye coil.
 As might be expected, the most sensitive method is recording in darkness using a low-noise method such as video or scleral eye coil.
 The least sensitive method is use of unaided observation or optical Frenzels, or EOG.
 Little has been published concerning use of video-eye movement recordings.
 This methodology would be expected to be useful.